Paul-Anderson2/nosql-challenge/README.md

 Part 3 of this challenge is in the NoSQL_analysis_final.ipynb file

-The resources file (establishments.json) was to large to upload to the repository and had to be zipped.
+The resources file (establishments.json) was too large to upload to the repository and had to be zipped.
-It must be downlaoded and unzipped to use it
+It must be downloaded and unzipped to use it